 Formal celebrations will be held to mark Queen's "official birthday" in summer

-The Duke of Cambridge praised his grandmother for helping him cope with the loss of his mother, Diana, Princess of Wales.
+The Duke of Cambridge has paid tribute to Queen Elizabeth II on her 90th birthday for helping him cope with the loss of his mother, Diana, Princess of Wales.

 “She’s been a very strong female influence,” Prince William said on Sky News.
 “And having lost my mother at a young age, it’s been particularly important to me that I’ve had somebody like the Queen to look up to and who’s been there and who has understood some of the more, um, complex issues when you lose a loved one.”

 Diana died in 1997 in a Paris automobile crash.

 William also recalled an incident when his grandmother chastised him when he got into trouble with his cousins Peter and Zara Phillips while driving an all-terrain bike in Scotland.

 He said: “We were chasing Zara around who was on a go-cart, and Peter and I managed to herd Zara into a lamppost.
 And the lamppost came down and nearly squashed her, and I remember my grandmother being the first person out at Balmoral running across the lawn in her kilt.